terrier-org/pyterrier/docs/rewrite.rst

 KLQueryExpansion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to Bo1, a Divergence from Randomess query expansion model based on Kullback Leibler divergence.
+Similar to Bo1, this class deploys a Divergence from Randomess query expansion model based on Kullback Leibler divergence.

 .. autoclass:: pyterrier.rewrite.KLQueryExpansion
     :members: transform